 Yesterday Adam and I were incredibly gung ho to drive to Houston to help.
 After we made our initial plans, I started researching specifically where supplies were needed to be dropped off.
 I spent all day pouring through articles and websites and this is what I found out:

 1. The number one thing that is being put out there is for people to NOT drive towards Houston.
 For obvious safety reasons as although today the rain is finally letting up, there are still rising flood waters.
 So many roads are damaged that even if they have opened, too much traffic will make them worse.
 They are also trying to get everyone away from the city and unrequested volunteers keep needing to be rescued.
+The flooding has caused widespread damage to infrastructure and properties alike; many homeowners will look towards businesses like Water Damage Restoration of Austin in order to get their properties back to their former states after being devastated by floods.

 2. Shelters in Houston are for the most part not taking donated items and are in fact trying to get evacuees to San Antonio, Austin and Dallas, where mega shelters are being put together.
 The only places accepting donated items in Houston are not accessible safely from Austin.